What Age Is A Senior Citizen?

 Age: Varies – usually 65 – 80

 Car insurance companies tend to increase their premium rates for senior citizens.
-For some companies, rates may increase slightly at age 65, and by the age of 80, rates tend to skyrocket, but requirements vary according to each company.
+For some companies, rates may increase slightly at age 65.
+By the age of 80, rates tend to skyrocket, but requirements vary according to each company.
 If your insurance company raises your rates too high, you should shop around for better rates.
-More than 30 states, including California, require insurance companies to provide a discounted rate to those aged 55 and up who take approved driving courses.

 Senior Housing